-- Using reporting metrics that do not relate to the new solution because it is what the operations team is used to looking at (for example, reverting to labor percent after implementing a new earned hour solution.)
+- Using reporting metrics that do not relate to each other or to the new solution because it is what the operations team is used to looking at (for example, reverting to labor percent after implementing a new earned hour solution.)
 The labor management and executive leadership teams should work with the solutions partner to determine what reporting metrics are relevant to the new labor model approach.
 Don’t allow operations teams to compare Sales Per Labor Hour if the new solution is based on an earned hours approach.
-Coach the store and supervision teams by explaining the benefits of earning labor based on work content and not sales dollars.
+Coach the store and supervision teams by explaining the benefits of earning labor based on work content instead of sales dollars.

 - Managers and schedule writers continue scheduling employees based on pre-fixed shifts instead of allowing the system to use the hours derived from the labor model to drive the schedules.
 Identify any poor scheduling practices.
 Have trainers and supervisors coach store teams early in the transition process by reviewing schedules and using available reporting tools within the solution.
-Trainers and supervisors must understand why it is important to follow demand and where it is coming from.
+Trainers and supervisors must understand why it is important to follow forecasted demand and how it is calculated.

 Choosing the drivers

 Change leaders from all business areas should be engaged through every step—from the initial design meetings to planning, training, pilot, implementation/rollout and maintenance of the new solution.
 The labor team must identify or create those change leaders because they will be the drivers of success.
 In addition to the labor team, other critical roles in ensuring you get the most out of your new WFM solution include:

 - Executive leadership: Give an overall vision of the future state and drive engagement.